dvavatsioulas/hotel-management-system/README.md

 This project has been made for training and academic purposes, and specifically made  to comply with the Assignment Requirements of the "Software Technology" course.

 -- NOTE --
+Make sure ReservationsData.db and RoomsData.db are in the same directory with the executable .jar file.
 Usernames and passwords for login are (username:password):
 *  reception:reception
 *  bar:bar